Dover to Calais by ferry

 When in open water, no ‘normal’ telecommunication is possible, as the connection for data and telephone calls is via satellite.
 Even if you do not call yourself but get texted or called, it might cost a small fortune, unfortunately, something I know from experience.
 Depending on the telephone company, customers only receive a warning when they already have incurred the charges.

-On the ferry, there is free Wi-Fi.
-Use it while you set your phone on aeroplane mode.
+On the ferry Wi-Fi is free to use for the first 30 minutes.
+The clock starts the moment you log in.
+Use Wifi while you set your phone on aeroplane mode.

 4. Dartford Crossing